kinopio-club/kinopio-help/api/index.md

-shouldHideCardTips      | `Boolean` | Whether the user has chosen to hide the card editing tips button ('?') shouldEmailNotifications| `Boolean` | Whether the user has chosen to allow notification emails (default to true) shouldEmailBulletin     | `Boolean` | Whether the user has chosen to allow bulletin emails (default to true)
+shouldHideCardTips      | `Boolean` | Whether the user has chosen to hide the card editing tips button ('?') shouldEmailNotifications| `Boolean` | Whether the user has chosen to allow notification emails (default to true) shouldEmailBulletin     | `Boolean` | Whether the user has chosen to allow bulletin emails (default to true) shouldShowMoreAlignOptions | `Boolean` | Whether the user has chosen to view more card position alignment and distribution options (default to true)

 <a class="anchor" data-section="🍓" name="spaces"></a>
 <h2 class="spaces">Spaces</h2>